-Topics Risks Opportunities Current financial effects Climate change mitigation Changes in legislation/regulations /standards Critical issues in defining, implementing and updating of adaptation or transition plans As the largest electricity consumer in Italy, the FS Group works to reduce its greenhouse gas (GHG) emissions, also with a view to being less vulnerable and exposed to the economic-financial effect of transition risks.
-In this regard, the FS Group's investments associated with economic activities that contribute to the climate change mitigation objective under Regulation (EU) 2020/852 (European Taxonomy) amounted to more than €10,841 million.
-For more details, please see the section EU Taxonomy Disclosure.
-New forms of public grants and funds About €75 million in revenues for White Certificates (also known as TEE - Energy Efficiency Certificates) awarded by GSE (Gestore dei Servizi Energetici, Energy Services Manager) against the achievement of energy savings through the application of efficient technologies and systems against a contra-entry in the balance sheet among Inventories.
+Topics Risks Opportunities Current financial effects Changes in legisla- tion/regulations/ standards As the largest electricity consumer in Italy, the FS Group works to reduce its greenhouse gas (GHG) emissions, also with a view to being less vulnerable and exposed to the economic-financial effect of transition risks.
+In this regard, the FS Group's investments associated with economic activities Climate change Critical issues in defining, implemen- ting and updating of adaptation or transition plans that contribute to the climate change mitigation objective under Regulation (EU) 2020/852 (European Taxonomy) amounted to more than €10,841 million.
+For more details, please see the section EU Taxonomy Disclosure. mitigation public grants - Energy Effici and funds Energetici, Ene savings throug contra-entry ir For further det About €75 million in revenues for White Certificates (also known as TEE - Energy Efficiency Certificates) awarded by GSE (Gestore dei Servizi Energetici, Energy Services Manager) against the achievement of energy savings through the application of efficient technologies and systems against a contra-entry in the balance sheet among Inventories.
 For further details, please see the disclosure on "Revenues from sales and services" and "Inventories" in the Notes to the Consolidated Financial Statements.
-Climate change adaptation Extreme weather and climate events The FS Group's investments required to adapt its assets to extreme events caused by climate change amounted to more than €900 million.
-If, in addition, Anas's capital expenditure contributing to the climate change adaptation objective (falling within the scope of IFRIC 12 52) is taken into account, the share of environmentally sustainable capital expenditure would increase by about €549 million.
+Climate change adaptation Extreme weather and climate events The FS Group's investments required to adapt its assets to extreme events caused by climate change amounted to more than €900 million .
+If, in addition, Anas's capital expenditure contributing to the climate change adaptation objective (falling within the scope of IFRIC 12 52) is taken into account, the share of environmentally sustainable capital expenditure would increase by about €549 million .
 For more details, please refer to the section EU Taxonomy Disclosure.
-Working conditions, employee health and safety Other work-related rights Litigation with counterparties (suppliers, customers, staff, bodies, associations, communities, etc.) A provision has been set aside for €35 million for labour disputes; it had a value of €82 million as at 31 December 2024, net of uses and other changes of €32 million.
+Working conditions, employee health and safety Other wor- k-related rights Litigation with coun- terparties (suppliers, customers, staff, bodies, associations, communities, etc.) A provision has been set aside for €35 million for labour disputes; it had a value of €82 million as at 31 December 2024, net of uses and other changes of €32 million.
 For further details, please see the disclosure on "Provisions for risks and charges" in the Notes to the Consolidated Financial Statements.
-Pollution Unfavourable or delayed acts/measures A provision has been set aside for €3 million to cover charges related to the remediation of polluted sites; the related provision as at 31 December 2024, amounting to €131 million, was affected during the year by an increase due to reclassifications from other provisions in the amount of €22 million and uses in the amount of €10 million.
+Pollution Unfavourable or delayed acts/ measures A provision has been set aside for €3 million to cover charges related to the remediation of polluted sites; the related provision as at 31 December 2024, amounting to €131 million, was affected during the year by an increase due to reclassifications from other provisions in the amount of €22 million and uses in the amount of €10 million.
 For further details, please see the disclosure on "Provisions for risks and charges" in the Notes to the Consolidated Financial Statements.

-52For more details on the application of the accounting principle, please see the Notes to the Consolidated Financial Statements.
+^{52.} For more details on the application of the accounting principle, please see the Notes to the Consolidated Financial Statements.